Sensory-Cloud/python-sdk/examples/README.md

 - SENSORYCLOUD_DEVICE_NAME

 The sdk will look for these environment variable keys first when finding device credentials.
 The second option is to store the device credentials on disk.
-If the environment variables are not present as environment variables then the sdk will look for them as files called `sensory-cloud.deviceID` and
+If the device credentials are not present as environment variables then the sdk will look for them as files called `sensory-cloud.deviceID` and
 `sensory-cloud.deviceName`.
 If you run the `registration_examples.py` script, then that script will look for the device credential files in this examples subdirectory.
-If they are not present there and they are not environment variables, then the `registration_examples.py` script will generate random uuids for each credential and store them in this examples directory.
+If you want to store the device info on disk but in another location, you can edit the `device_info_path` on line 26 of the `helpers.py` file.
+If the device credentials are not present in the `device_info_path` and they are not environment variables, then the `registration_examples.py` script will generate random uuids for each credential and store them in the `device_info_path`.

 ## Helpers
 The `helpers.py` file has several helper functions that are used throughout the examples discussed below.
 For example,